taddison/tjaddison.com/_posts/2017-09-03-View-currently-executing-tasks-in-tsqlScheduler.md

 ---
 [tsqlScheduler 1.0](https://github.com/taddison/tsqlScheduler/releases/tag/1.0) was released today, and now contains a feature which allows you to view currently running tasks by storing information about that task in [context_info](https://docs.microsoft.com/en-us/sql/t-sql/functions/context-info-transact-sql).

-The view **scheduler.CurrentlyExecutingTasks** can be queried and joined back to the core tables to produce results like the below, which tell us at a glance how long the task has been running for, and how long it took last time.
+The view **scheduler.CurrentlyExecutingTasks** can be queried and joined back to the core tables to produce results that tell us at a glance how long the task has been running for, and how long it took last time.

 ```sql
 select	te.StartDateTime